How Litigation Funding And Lawsuit Loans First Entered The Legal World

 Lawsuit Loans Became Very Important To The UK Middle Class

-This change in law was incredibly important to the UK middle class, as many of them were in a position where they were not qualified to apply for legal aid, yet at the same time did not have the finances to hire a proper solicitor. the importance and usefulness of Lawsuit Loans became painfully clear to the British public in 1999 when Legal Aid for personal injury plaintiff was abolished altogether.
+This change in law was incredibly important to the UK middle class, as many of them were in a position where they were not qualified to apply for legal aid.
+At the same time, they did not have the finances to hire a proper solicitor.
+The importance and usefulness of Lawsuit Loans became painfully clear to the British public in 1999 when Legal Aid for personal injury plaintiff was abolished altogether.

 The United States Quickly Adapted To UK and Australian Lawsuit Loan Practices

 Noticing what was going on in both Australia and the United Kingdom, financial investors in America were quick to see the potential for growth in both Justice and their investment portfolios.
 With that in mind, American investors found that they were not saddled with the same regulations of their commonwealth counterparts, and were able to set up shop almost immediately.
 These financiers looked at a map of the country and went to the areas that they found would need third-party funding (lawsuit loans) more than others.
 The reaction was almost immediate.
 In courtrooms throughout the areas where lawsuit loans were provided to plaintiffs in need, there was a sharp and significant change in the outcome of those trials.
 Now finally able to properly defend themselves for the first time, these plaintiffs and their solicitors were able to fight against insurance companies and their immense legal teams.

 The Path To Making Lawsuit Loans An Ethical Choice

 When the various litigation financing companies on the market in the 90s saw the impact lawsuit loans were having in courtrooms throughout the United States, it was hard to keep up with the demand.
 Mirroring the beginnings of the country itself, the early days of Lawsuit Loans in the USA was something akin to a Wild West period.
 It was soon very evident that there needed to be some sort of governance over the litigation finance industry.